README file from

 - Commands - An ordered list of commands to run when a file matches the filter conditions

-- HTML Template - The custom HTML template to render for matching files
+- HTML template - The HTML template to render for matching files

 Template Reference